albanpuech/risky-biscuits-project/README.md

 ## Dataset
 ### Reviews
-The dataset we will be using contains x reviews from two major beer ratings platform, namely, Beer Advocate and Beer Review.
+The dataset we will be using contains x reviews from two major beer ratings platforms, namely, Beer Advocate and Beer Review.
-These reviews were posted by more than x unique american inhabitants, on a time period spanning the years x to x.
+These reviews were posted by more than x unique American inhabitants, on a time period spanning the years x to x.
 The dataset is available at [1].

 ### Climate
 We use the Köppen climate classification data of the US states.
 The dataset was obtained from [2].
 This climate classification is one of the most widely used ones.